orbit-love/orbit-model/README.md

 **The goal of the Orbit Model is to increase the Gravity of your community.**

+> The Orbit Model was created and is maintained by the team at Orbit, the community management platform.
+[Learn more and signup for early access](https://orbit.love/).

-👇 Keep reading to learn how to get started.
+👇 Keep reading to learn how to get started with the Orbit Model.

 # Table of Contents